BardicDefense/purple-hack/README.md

 achieve 100% efficiency the cost per 1% is 1,000d. (for the obviously erudite and rare tomes, special supplies and equipment, etc. - assuming such are available, of course).
-All told, expenditures must be 25,000d. for 100% sage efficiency in specific and exacting question areas._ A sage can translate any language associated with their specialist field, costing 50d. per inscription or per page of text.
+All told, expenditures must be 25,000d. for 100% sage efficiency in specific and exacting question areas._

+A sage can translate any language associated with their specialist field, costing 50d. per inscription or per page of text.
 A sage can also identify items and answer basic questions relating to their specialist field, costing 100d. per consultation.
+These fees count toward the sage's monthly support & salary, but if the salary has been "capped out," the fee must still be paid for each task.

-Longer employment requires a full commitment from a player character and full hiring as noted above.
+Characters can inquire occasionally of a sage for individual or one-off jobs, but longer employment requires a full commitment from a player character and full hiring as noted above.

 **Scribe**: Practiced in the art of writing, a typical scribe is expected to keep records, write letters and copy documents.
 Others may possess additional